 “The cloudLibrary app provides one clean, easy to use interface for our patrons to accomplish a lot of different tasks.
-Whether it’s checking out physical books through the mobile checkout, or downloading eBooks or eAudio or simply seeing what they have, when it’s due and renewing items, everything is simple and intuitive.
-The convenience of having all of those features within one app is huge for our customers, and by being convenient and easy to use for our customers it also reduces the load on staff in terms of needing to troubleshoot issues,” says Mahaffy.
+Whether it’s checking out physical books through the mobile checkout, downloading eBooks or eAudio, or simply seeing what they have, when it’s due and renewing items, everything is simple and intuitive.
+The convenience of having all of those features within one app is huge for our customers.
+By being convenient and easy to use for our customers, it also reduces the load on staff in terms of needing to troubleshoot issues,” says Mahaffy.

 No matter which features a library chooses to implement, notifications, library messages, and event integration are always available in the cloudLibrary app.
 To publicize the launch of the new features and the library’s anniversary celebration, Sioux Center began sending messages through the app to customers who were already using cloudLibrary for content in November.